Communications Policies for Industry

 Exhibiting companies are asked to hold their off-site press events or analyst briefings during dates and times that do not conflict with official TCT 2017 press activities.
 CRF will conduct press conferences on Monday, October 30; Tuesday, October 31; Wednesday, November 1; and Thursday, November 2 between 7:00 AM and 3:00 PM MT.
 A final schedule of media events will be available from the CRF Press Office a few weeks in advance of TCT 2017.

-The Cardiovascular Research Foundation embargoes information presented as a late-breaking clinical trial or first report investigation from becoming public until after the start time of each trial’s Main Arena presentation as listed in the TCT 2017 Program or on the official TCT website.
-No exhibitor or university (or affiliated organization or company) may disseminate information until after the trial’s official Main Arena presentation time has passed.
+The Cardiovascular Research Foundation embargoes information presented as a late-breaking clinical trial or first report investigation.
+Coverage of these studies is strictly prohibited until the start time of each trial’s official Main Arena presentation as listed in the TCT 2017 Program on the official TCT website.
+No journalist, exhibitor, or university (or affiliated organization or company) may disseminate information until the trial’s official Main Arena presentation time.
 All embargo times are listed in Mountain Time (MT).

 Violation of TCT embargo policies can result in removal of the research from the scientific program, removal of individuals and/or companies from the meeting, and revocation of media credentials.
 It is the exhibitor’s responsibility to know whether its data is subject to the embargo regulation.